microsoft/mu_plus/MfciPkg/Docs/Mfci_Structures.md

 the task of authenticating, verifying targeting, and parsing the blobs down to the 64-bit policies.

-For the purpose of testing, a python library and commandline wrappers are provided to facilitate creation of signed MFCI policies.
+For the purpose of testing, a python library and commandline wrappers are provided to facilitate creation of unsigned MFCI policies.
+After the policies are created, they will still need to be signed.

 * <https://github.com/tianocore/edk2-pytool-library/blob/master/docs/features/windows_firmware_policy.md>
 * <https://github.com/tianocore/edk2-pytool-extensions/blob/master/docs/usability/using_firmware_policy_tool.md>